FAQs on the Global Passport Award

 - Global Passport Information Session (29th November)

 - Individual support meetings with our team of education officers and also email and phone support.

 - When completing your application, you must review the criteria in the score criteria box to determine your score or rate your engagement (0-5).
 Make sure to use concrete examples and evidence to illustrate your work, relative to the criteria when completing each category.

-- Remember to keep clicking the SAVE button on your online application.
+- Remember to keep clicking the SAVE button on your online application, preferably every 5 minutes.
 If you are inactive the online account will log you out and you will lose your information.
 There are multiple Save buttons on the application page.
 Clicking on any of the Save buttons will save the entire application which can then be accessed and completed at a later stage.